Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 What are nodes?

-Nodes are computers that participate in maintaining and verifying shared records.
+In practice, nodes are computers that participate in maintaining and checking shared records.

 What is decentralization?